-Well established quality and risk management systems are focused on improving service delivery and care outcomes.
-Residents and whānau provide regular feedback, and staff are involved in quality activities.
-Actual and potential risks are identified and mitigated.
-Staff interviewed were aware of statutory and regulatory reporting obligations.
-An integrated approach includes collection and analysis of quality improvement data, the identification of trends leading to improvements, with data benchmarked to other Oceania facilities nationwide.
+Well-established quality and risk management systems are focused on improving service delivery and care outcomes.
+Residents and whānau provide regular feedback.
+The service complies with statutory and regulatory reporting obligations.
+Data is benchmarked to other Oceania facilities nationwide.

-Oceania has policies in place to support safe staffing levels and skill mix to meet the cultural and clinical needs of residents.
+Staffing levels and skill mix meet the cultural and clinical needs of residents.
 Staff are appointed and managed using current good practice.
 An education/training programme is in place.
 Care staff have access to New Zealand Qualifications Authority (NZQA) approved health and wellbeing courses.